Sex After 50: How Our Changing Body Affects Our Sexual Health

 Medications

 - Blood pressure medications can hamper blood flow, leading to lower libido.
-It can also interfere with erections and ejaculation.
+They can also interfere with erections and ejaculation.
 Some blood pressure drugs cause feelings of depression and lower testosterone levels.

-- Antidepressants have been shown to cause reduced libido, ejaculation failure, and ED.
+- Antidepressants can cause reduced libido, ejaculation failure, and ED.

-- Benzodiazepines, since they have a sedative effect, can lessen sex drive and interfere with the production of testosterone.
-They are also known to cause ejaculation issues.
+- Benzodiazepines, since they have a sedative effect, can lessen sex drive and interfere with testosterone production.
+They’re also linked to problems with ejaculation.

-- Statins and fibrates have been shown to hinder the production of estrogen and testosterone—both essential sex hormones.
-They can also cause a breakdown of muscle tissue that in turn leads to fatigue and joint pain.
+- Statins and fibrates can hinder estrogen and testosterone production—both essential sex hormones.
+These drugs can also cause a breakdown of muscle tissue which, in turn, leads to fatigue and joint pain.

 Medical treatments